zion-sati/fui-as/README.md

 ---

+## Limitations

+EffinDom is early.
+The first release targets **desktop web apps**.
+Touch events are handled at the input routing level, but mobile gesture recognition (pinch-to-zoom, etc.) isn't polished yet, and the demo layouts aren't designed for small screens.
+Desktop-first, web-native.

+**Bus factor: 1.** I'm a solo developer with a young family, building this at night and on weekends.
+I'm asking for funding — not VC money, not an accelerator, but enough to hire another contributor and pay myself so I can keep this sustainable long-term without burning out.

 ## License

 This repository is licensed under **AGPL-3.0-only** or commercial terms.

 The runtime (`@effindomv2/runtime`) is MIT — use it freely.
-The SDK is AGPL because I'm a solo maintainer with a young family, and I need commercial use to support the project's survival.
-If you're building something commercial, there's a license for that.

-See `LICENSE.md` and `COMMERCIAL.md` for details.
+The SDK is AGPL for a reason.
+MIT is the license big corporations love because it lets them take your work, build a product on top of it, fire you, and never give back.
+They've been doing it for years.
+I've watched it happen.
+AGPL is what the open-source initiative was *supposed* to be — you can use it, study it, modify it, but if you build a service on it, you share back.

+If you're building something commercial and AGPL doesn't fit, there's a license for that — and it directly funds this project's survival.
+See `LICENSE.md` and `COMMERCIAL.md`.